hdShang/arxiv-daily/docs/cs-RO/2025-10-23/papers/251020808v1-the-reality-gap-in-robotics-challenges-solutions-and-best-practices.md

 ---
 layout: default
-title: The Reality Gap in Robotics: Challenges, Solutions, and Best Practices
+title: "The Reality Gap in Robotics: Challenges, Solutions, and Best Practices"
 ---

 # The Reality Gap in Robotics: Challenges, Solutions, and Best Practices